-The installation of photovoltaic cells on the roofs of Ethiopian houses for electricity production gives families access to lighting and improves the livelihoods of people living in the rural regions of Ethiopia.
+The installation of photovoltaic cells on the roofs of Ethiopian and Kenyan houses for electricity production gives families access to lighting and improves the livelihoods of people living in the rural regions of Ethiopia and Kenya.
 The use of solar lighting instead of kerosene lamps has positive effects on people’s health and leads to reductions of greenhouse gas emissions.

-The project’s objective is to supply a high number of villages in Ethiopia with Solar Home Systems to produce electricity for lighting at home.
-Approximately 99 percent of the population in the rural areas of Ethiopia does not have access to electricity and therefore experiences numerous limitations at nighttime.
+The project’s objective is to supply a high number of villages with Solar Home Systems to produce electricity for lighting at home.
+Over 50 per cent of the population in the rural areas of Ethiopia and Kenya does not have access to electricity and therefore experiences numerous limitations at nighttime.

-Once the sun sets usually between 6 and 7 o’clock, the only source of light in most parts of rural Ethiopia is a dim kerosene lamp producing health-hazardous smoke.
+Once the sun sets usually between 6 and 7 o’clock, the only source of light is a dim kerosene lamp producing health-hazardous smoke.
 Due to the lack of light, social time, housework and further any educational activities for the children are restricted in the evening.
 By substituting the poor kerosene lamps with strong solar powered LED lights, environmental, social and economical benefits can be achieved.

 Education and training of local people is a key part of activities of the Solar Energy Foundation.
 To have well-trained personnel available who is able to professionally install and maintain the Solar Home Systems in Ethiopia and Kenya, the “International Solar Energy School” has been founded.
 After their graduation, five “Technicians” found a new Solar Center in a village and are responsible for the provision of its inhabitants with Solar Home Systems annually.
 The first Solar Technicians have graduated in March 2008, since then 10 Solar Centers have been opened and more than 96 solar technicians have been trained.
 Through this approach, many villages are reached and the know-how is spread around the country.